 Satellite radio electronic serial number (ESN): This 12-digit Satellite Serial Number is needed to activate, modify or track your satellite radio account.
-You will need this number when communicating with SIRIUS®.
+You will need this number when communicating with SIRIUS[®].
 While in satellite radio mode, you can view this number on the radio display by pressing the AUX and preset 1 controls simultaneously.

+Radio Display Condition Action Required ACQUIRING Radio requires more than two seconds to produce audio for the selected channel.
+No action required.
+This message should disappear shortly.
+SAT FAULT Internal module or system failure present.
+If this message does not clear within a short period of time, or with an ignition key cycle, your receiver may have a fault.
+See your authorized dealer for service.
+INVALID CHNL Channel no longer available.
+This previously available channel is no longer available.
+Tune to another channel.
+If the channel was one of your presets, you may choose another channel for that preset button.
+UNSUBSCRIBED Subscription not available for this channel.
+Contact SIRIUS® at 1-888-539-7474 to subscribe to the channel or tune to another channel.
+NO TEXT Artist information not available.
+Artist information not available at this time on this channel.
+The system is working properly.
+NO TEXT Song title information not available.
+Song title information not available at this time on this channel.
+The system is working properly.

 Radio Display Condition Action Required

-ACQUIRING Radio requires more No action required.
-This

-than two seconds to message should disappear

-produce audio for shortly.

-the selected

-channel.

-SAT FAULT Internal module or If this message does not

-system failure clear within a short period

-present. of time, or with an ignition

-key cycle, your receiver

-may have a fault.
-See your

-authorized dealer for

-service.

-INVALID CHNL Channel no longer This previously available

-available. channel is no longer

-available.
-Tune to another

-channel.
-If the channel was

-one of your presets, you

-may choose another

-channel for that preset

-button.

-UNSUBSCRIBED Subscription not Contact SIRIUS ® at

-available for this 1-888-539-7474 to

-channel. subscribe to the channel or

-tune to another channel.

-NO TEXT Artist information Artist information not

-not available. available at this time on

-this channel.
-The system is

-~ working properly.

-NO TEXT Song title Song title information not
+NO TEXT Category Category information not

 information not available at this time on

 available. this channel.
 The system is

 working properly.

-Radio Display Condition Action Required

-NO TEXT Category Category information not

-information not available at this time on

-available. this channel.
+NO SIGNAL Loss of signal from You are in a location that

+the SIRIUS® satellite is blocking the SIRIUS®

+or SIRIUS® tower to signal (i.e., tunnel, under

+the vehicle antenna. an overpass, dense foliage,

+etc).
 The system is

 working properly.

-NO SIGNAL Loss of signal from You are in a location that is

-the SIRIUS ® blocking the SIRIUS ® signal

-satellite or SIRIUS® (i.e., tunnel, under an

-tower to the vehicle overpass, dense foliage,

-antenna. etc).
-The system is working

-properly.
-When you move
+When

-into an open area, the
+you move into an open

-signal should return.
+area, the signal should

+return.

 UPDATING Update of channel No action required.
 The

 programming in process may take up to

 progress. three minutes.

-CALL SIRIUS® Satellite service has Call SIRIUS ® at
+CALL SIRIUS® Satellite service has Call SIRIUS® at

 1-888-539-7474 been deactivated by 1-888-539-7474 to

-SIRIUS ® satellite re-activate or resolve
+SIRIUS® satellite re-activate or resolve

 radio. subscription issues.